kevincobain2000/sentiment_classifier/docs/index.rst

 --------

 Sentiment Classifier using Word Sense Disambiguation using ``wordnet`` and word occurance statistics from movie review corpus ``nltk``.
-Classifies into positive and negative categories.
+For twitter sentiment analysis bigrams are used as features on Naive Bayes and Maximum Entropy Classifier from the twitter data.
+Classifies into positive and negative labels.
+Next is use senses instead of tokens from the respective data.

 .. raw:: html